 Part I – Overview

-EVERYONE who has a kitchen should read all of Part I. Your builder, HVAC contractor, local building inspector and appliance sales folks very likely do not know or understand these issues.
+EVERYONE who has a kitchen should read all of Part I (down to the heading Part II – Deeper Dive).
+Your builder, HVAC contractor, local building inspector and appliance sales folks very likely do not know or understand these issues.
 It is up to homeowners to take responsibility for their and their family’s health.

 This will hopefully give you the tools to have beneficial and understandable conversations with your builder and others.